ikale1234/CSE151NEWS/README.md

 #### Analysis:
-- Outperformed Logistic Regression with significantly better metrics.
-The SMOTE-balanced training data contributed to this improvement.
+- The second model (XGBoost) demonstrates strong performance, relatively similar to the first model(Logistic Regression), although with less likelihood that it is just memorizing the data due to the engineered features as well as the reduced dimensionality.
+With 96% training accuracy and 91% test accuracy, we can tell that the model is able to generalize well, and it is likely not overfitting due to hyperparameter optimization.

 - **Potential Improvements:**
-   - Hyperparameter optimization via grid search or Bayesian optimization.
+   - Hyperparameter optimization via Bayesian optimization.
    - Use advanced NLP embeddings (e.g., TF-IDF vectors or word embeddings like Word2Vec, GloVe) to enhance text representation.
    - Experiment with dropout or other regularization techniques to minimize overfitting further.